LiberTEM/LiberTEM/docs/source/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To provide an isolated environment for LiberTEM and its dependencies, you can
 use virtualenvs or conda environments.
+This is important if you want to use
+different Python applications that may have conflicting dependencies, and it
+allows to quickly re-create an environment in case things go sideways.

 Using virtualenv
 ################

 You can use `virtualenv <https://virtualenv.pypa.io/>`_ or `venv
 <https://docs.python.org/3/tutorial/venv.html>`_ if you have a system-wide
 Python 3.6, 3.7 or 3.8 installation.
-For Mac OS X, using conda is recommended.
+For Mac OS X, using `conda`_ is recommended.

 To create a new virtualenv for LiberTEM, you can use the following command: